Amazon ECS task definition parameters - Amazon Elastic Container Service

 Required: No

 A map of Docker driver-specific options to pass through.
-This parameter maps to DriverOpts in the Create a volume section of the Docker Remote API and the --opt option to docker volume create.
+This parameter maps to DriverOpts in the Create a volume section of Docker.

 labels